cwpearson/hugo-cwpearson/content/post/20210103-photoprism/index.md

 To start photoprism, run `sudo docker-compose up -d`

-You can look at logs with `docker-compose logs`. you should not see anything like "failed to connect to database"
+You can look at logs with `sudo docker-compose logs`. you should not see anything like "failed to connect to database"

 If you goof this up, you need to do something like (this will delete everything)
 ```